Authentication

 As shown in the above example:

-• body represents the HTTP request body.
-As in the above example, if there is no request body in some methods (GET/DELETE), it can be omitted.An example of the request body is as follows: '{"market": "BTCUSDT", "type": "buy", "amount": "0.001", "price": "10000"}'
+methodrepresents the HTTP request method in uppercase letters, such as: GET/POSTrequest_pathrepresents the path of the requested endpoint, including request parameters(query_string) if applicable, for example:/v2/spot/pending-order?market=BTCUSDT&market_type=SPOT&side=buy&page=1&limit=10.If there is no request parameter (query_string), only the request path needs to be included, for example:/v2/spot/pending-orderbodyrepresents the HTTP request body.
+As in the above example, if there is no request body in some methods (GET/DELETE), it can be omitted.An example of the request body is as follows:'{"market": "BTCUSDT", "type": "buy", "amount": "0.001", "price": "10000"}'timestamprepresents the time when the request was sent, and its value is taken fromX-COINEX-TIMESTAMP

-1. Using 'secret_key' as the key.
+- Using 'secret_key' as the key.
 Create your HMAC-SHA256 signature using the above string and convert it to lowercase hexadecimal format with a length of 64 characters.
 The pseudocode is as follows:

 signed_str = hmac.new(bytes(secret_key, 'latin-1'), msg=bytes(prepared_str, 'latin-1'), digestmod=hashlib.sha256).hexdigest().lower()